seanmurphy355/Project-Display/README.md

 # Terminal-Games
-This repository holds my past coding projects using C++ object oriented programing
+This repository holds my past coding projects using C++ object oriented programing.

 ### Built With